Aloha, Bobby and Rose: Cast

-Release and reception
+Release

 The film was distributed by Columbia Pictures.
-Although production began on October 22, 1973, the release date was April 23, 1975.
+Although production began on October 22, 1973, the release date was April 29, 1975.

 Box office

 The film was produced on a low budget of $600,000, but it topped the American box office during its opening weekend (April 25–26), earning $5.3 million on 557,000 admissions from 365 screens.
 As of May 20, 1975, it had grossed ($35 million).
-The film was the seventh-highest-grossing American film of 1975.According to Variety, the film earned $6 million in theatrical rentals at the North American box office.
+The film was the seventh-highest-grossing American film of 1975.
+According to Variety, the film earned $6 million in theatrical rentals at the North American box office.

-Critical response
+Reception and legacy

 Vincent Canby of The New York Times wrote a negative review, stating: "The only tragic thing in a film like this is the quality of stupidity the characters are forced to exhibit in order to keep the plot going."
 Joseph McBride of Variety wrote: "Youth-on-the-lam theme, the staple of so many pix in the last 10 years, is getting tired, and the fatigue shows clearly in 'Aloha, Bobby and Rose.'"
 Gene Siskel of the Chicago Tribune awarded the film two stars out of four and dismissed it as "one of those overwrought sob stories about a young couple who are always getting in trouble.
 The guy's got a slightly brutish outlook on the world; the girl knows how to twist her hair and cry a lot."
 Charles Champlin of the Los Angeles Times wrote that the film "plays like a rehash of several dozen movies that you've sat through before, restlessly.
 You wince to see the waste of two attractive performers and a fair amount of competent craftsmanship on material so lacking in originality, aptness of thought or simple interest."
 Gary Arnold of The Washington Post called it "an inarticulate film about inarticulate characters."
 In a retrospective review, Richard Brody of the New Yorker described it as a "tough, uncompromising, and inventive independent film that cleaned up at the box office."

 A review in Time Out compared the film with the critically acclaimed 1973 film American Graffiti, which also starred Le Mat, but the review goes on to say: "[W]ith little characterisation or depth, the plot doesn't finally add up to much more than a coda to Graffiti."